adr1enbe4udou1n/blog/content/posts/09-build-your-own-docker-swarm-cluster-part-8/index.md

 We have now a perfect environment for a well-balanced load testing !
 There are 2 popular options :

-* **Locust** which offers a nice integrated chart web UI and master-workers architecture which allows distributed loading.
+* **Locust**, from Python world, which offers a nice integrated chart web UI and master-workers architecture which allows distributed loading.
 Load scripts are written on Python.
-* **k6** which is more efficient and less resource demanding for the same load.
-Load scripts are written on Javascript.
+* **k6**, written in Go, which is more efficient and less resource demanding for the same load.
+Load scripts are written on JavaScript.

 Here I'll cover usage of k6.
 Note that it can be integrated to a time series database for a nice graphical extraction.
 And guess what, Grafana is the perfect tool for that !
 Let's profit of our powerful tools we have !